Quantum spin ice in three-dimensional Rydberg atom arrays: Proposal to realize a quantum spin liquid using Rydberg atoms

 \subsection{Perturbation theory}

 We work in the limit $\Omega \ll V$ and treat $\hat{H}_\Omega$ as a perturbation over $\hat{H}_0$, ignoring for now $\hat{H}_{LR}$ whose effects will be considered later in Sec.~\ref{sec:meanfield}.
 We calculate the effective Hamiltonian within the ground state manifold of $\hat{H}_0$ using the Schrieffer-Wolff formulation of perturbation theory.
 For simplicity, we present the calculation of the effective Hamiltonian only for $n_{\tet} = 2$ here.
 The only difference between these three cases will be the Hilbert space on which the Hamiltonian acts.
 Calculating, at $k^\text{th}$ order in perturbation theory, the matrix element of the effective Hamiltonian between two states $\ket{n} $ and $\ket{m}$ lying in the degenerate manifold involves starting from $\ket{m}$, applying the perturbation $k$ times, and reaching the state $\ket{n}$.
 Since $\hat{H}_\Omega$ changes the particle number by $\pm 1$, the corrections at all odd orders are zero.
-Hence, we need to consider only the corrections at even orders.

 Acting with $\frac{\Omega}{2} (\hat{b}_i + \hat{b}_i^\dagger )$ on an ice rule obeying state creates two excited tetrahedra (whose common site is $i$), which violate the constraint $n_{\tet} = 2$.
 Therefore, the only second-order process that takes us back to the ice manifold (the degenerate manifold of the ice rule obeying states) is the one in which two excited tetrahedra are created and annihilated, as illustrated in Figs.~\ref{fig:perturbation_th}(a) and (b).